-In a recent article in this journal (Patterson & Plaut, 2009), we lamented the apparent lack of impact that cognitive neuropsychology (CN) has had on cognitive science, and suggested that this might stem from three fundamental aspects of how CN has been practiced to date: (a) near-total reliance on single-case studies; (b) near-total reliance on dissociations in cognitive performance; and (c) shallow, descriptive theorizing based on box-and-arrow diagrams.
+In a recent article in this journal (Patterson & Plaut, 2009), we lamented the apparent lack of impact that Cognitive Neuropsychology (CN) has had on Cognitive Science, and suggested that this might stem from three fundamental aspects of how CN has been practiced to date: 1) near-total reliance on single-case studies; 2) near-total reliance on dissociations in cognitive performance; and 3) shallow, descriptive theorizing based on box-and-arrow diagrams.
 We argued that richer and more fruitful interactions between CN and other approaches to studying "how the brain does its cognitive business" might be possible if the field employed a case-series methodology, considered associations as well as dissociations in performance, and adopted an explicitly mechanistic, interactive perspective in theorizing about cognitive and neural processes.